arthur-qiu/StyleFaceV/README.md

 Put all the data at the path "../data".

-transform the video data into .png form:
+Transform the video data into .png form:

 ```bash
 python scripts vid2img.py